How To Become A Pilot

 - entering the National Cadet Corps (NCC) Special Entry scheme

-These institutes also have various criteria to be cleared before one can be allowed to train as an Air Force pilot.
+These institutes also have various criteria to be met before one can be allowed to train as an Air Force pilot.
 However, one needs to clear the crucial Pilot Aptitude Battery Test before being admitted to an Air Force academy.
-More importantly, you can appear for this test only once in a lifetime.
+More importantly, a candidate can appear for this test only once in a lifetime.
 The test checks one’s mental abilities, technical proficiency and potential to qualify as a military pilot.